kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## Last changes and notes:<br>

+Jun2 2023
+- Testing an 80KHz Low Pass Filter for I and Q inputs because I can hear some frequency distant strong stations.
+- New schematics and PCB for LPF and RX at the same board.
+- Added software for Arduino Pro Mini to work as two I2C slaves, replacing the PCF8574's.
+- There are some mirror signal at the waterfall, I am looking for the reason.
+- I really like the quality of the audio received.

 Apr30 2023
-- Included an adjust to the gain in the waterfall, it helps to reduce the noise information, press and keep the Enter button, and turn the frequency knob.
+- Included an adjust to the gain in the waterfall, it helps to reduce the noise in the waterfall.
+Press and keep the Enter button, and turn the frequency knob.
 This adjust also affects the audio AGC.

 Apr29 2023
 - Minor changes, improve comments at .ino file.
 Trying to get the new PCB running and getting back to software improvement.